zameb/JavaClean/README.md

 This repository compiles clean architecture best practices applied to the Java ecosystem.
 This does not mean it is the single "correct" way to organize applications; on the contrary, it is open to contributions and feedback that can make it better.

+You can support my work if you wish: http://buymeacoffee.com/zameb

 While my primary expertise lies in the .NET stack, I believe it's core principles of clean architecture are highly transferable to Java.

 ### Package Organization